“tracking system designed to let business know exactly where their valuables are at any given time”

 Scanning technology worked well with this type of ERP inventory control.
-But these “dumb” scanners usually had to be physically connected to the computer, such as with point of sale terminals.
-They were initially just a faster way to interact with the ERP software, leaving a service gap for returnable assets.
+But these “dumb” scanners usually had to be physically connected to the computer, such as with

 Everything changed again with mobile computing.
 Suddenly, powerful devices that could easily travel TO the assets dramatically improved the process.
 Rugged handheld devices – integrated computers with a laser scanner attached – made a large difference in tracking capability.
 These devices have their own memory, can work without an internet connection, and are quickly capable of tracking individual items.

 Now, today’s smartphones with their high-resolution cameras, are also proving to be another step change in the industry.
-Before only a few employees would get access to the expensive mobile computers.
-Now everyone can load a simple app onto a consumer smartphone and contribute to the tracking system.
+Before only a few employees would get access to

 In the next section, we’ll take a closer look at the tracking technology available for returnable assets.